luxas/kubeadm-workshop/README.md

 I will work to upstream these changes eventually though.

 Feel free to contribute and help me improve things here and I'd be very thankful ;)

+I use the Github tracker for tracking the improvements I want to make to this repository

+### License

+MIT